 Yoshimitsu Yamada Sensei (February 17, 1938 – January 15, 2023) was one of the direct O-Sensei disciples and the 8 Dan Aikikai holders.
 His name is known all over the world for his high aikido skill, unique style, and colossal contribution to aikido as a martial art.

 Yoshimitsu Yamada was born in Tokyo, Japan.
 His father’s (Ichiro Yamada) cousin Tadashi Abe has been practicing aikido since 1942 and Yoshimitsu had his first contact with O-Sensei while he was still a kid.
 This was unforgettable for Yamada Sensei and when he joined Hombu in 1955 he did that as an uchi-deshi right from his start.

 Training quality and the count were rich but not the Hombu Dojo.
 The building was not heated in winter and in summer it was very hot.
-Kisshomaru Ueshiba, Koichi Tohei, Kisaburo Osawa, Kenji Tomiki, Hiroshi Tada, Seigo Yamaguchi were giving the classes and O-Sensei, of course, appeared on mat quite often.
-The Dojo was growing and Sensei made a lot of friends from the group like Yasuo Kobayashi, Kazuo Chiba, Mitsunari Kanai, Seichi Sugano, Nobuyoshi Tamura and other big aikido names you know today.
+Kisshomaru Ueshiba, Koichi Tohei, Kisaburo Osawa, Kenji Tomiki, Hiroshi Tada, Seigo Yamaguchi were giving the classes and O-Sensei, of course, appeared on the mat quite often.
+The Dojo was growing and Sensei made a lot of friends from the group with Yasuo Kobayashi, Kazuo Chiba, Mitsunari Kanai, Seichi Sugano, Nobuyoshi Tamura, and other big aikido names you know today.

 Soon Yoshimitsu Yamada was able to teach aikido at American military bases in Japan.
 And because of the economic situation in Japan after WW2, there was a constant will to leave a county.